 Take the Gondola to Narikala fortress

 You can’t miss it and it’s going to be one of the places you want to visit first.
 Admittedly, the fortress looks much more impressive from the city.
 But don’t miss the chance to view Tbilisi from one of the best vantage points in the city.
+This 4th-century fortress is an absolute must-see.
+Bring your camera!

 You can arrive by cable car (gondola) or if you want some exercise, by hiking up the hill.
 (Great for burning off the endless khinkali and khachapuri).
+The cable car is another interesting way to travel the city.
+While traffic isn’t as bad as many other cities I can think of, it can be busy at peak times.
+The cable bar bypasses everything.

 The walking option is free but will take a bit of time and energy.
 The gondola is cheap and fast so this is the best option if you’re short on time.

-At the top, if you’re feeling energetic, walk the Narikala Tourist route to the Mother of Georgia statue or back into Old Town near the Botanical Gardens.
+At the top, if you’re feeling energetic, walk the Narikala Tourist route to the Mother of Georgia statue or back into the Tbilisi Old Town near the Botanical Gardens.
 In the direction of Mother of Georgia, a trail continues all the way around to Mtatsminda park and the Tbilisi Funicular.
 This walking trail is a great way to see the city.

 Take a “Bath”

-A visit to sulphur baths is one of the best things to do in Tbilisi in winter.
+A visit to sulphur (sulfur) baths is one of the best things to do in Tbilisi in winter.
 And there’s no reason you can’t visit in Summer.
 Tbilisi baths appeared before the town, which owes its location to the hot springs.

-Hot natural springs attracted local people and visitors to the (modern-day) suburb of Abanotubani and in time, Persian-style sulphur baths popped up to accommodate people seeking the health benefits of the spring’s naturally hot water.
+Hot natural springs attracted local people and visitors to the (modern-day) suburb of Abanotubani and in time, Persian-style sulfur baths popped up to accommodate people seeking the health benefits of the spring’s naturally hot water.

 The Royal Bath is the one you’ve probably seen on photos.
 Here’s one: